flamenconly/rest-proxyclass-generator.net/README.md

 rest-proxyclass-generator.net
 =============================

-A Proxyclass Generator for Restful Webservices described by SWAGGER written for .NET.
+A Proxyclass Generator for Restful Webservices described by SWAGGER written in and for .NET.